 for string quartet

 for solo cello and live electroacoustic diffusion, 10m

-for horn, flute (doubling piccolo and alto), E flat clarinet, bass clarinet, double bass, cello, percussion and bass trombone; all players require triangle, 10m
+for horn, flute (doubling piccolo and alto), E flat clarinet, bass clarinet, double bass, cello, percussion and bass trombone, 10m

 a microscore for chamber ensemble, 1m